 USGS Map: Grizzly Peak; T38S.R2E.S17,18

-Habitats: forest, meadow, rock and cliff, seep, recovery burn
+Habitats: forest, meadow, rock and cliff, seep, recovering burn

 Bloom: June to August

 From Ashland, go east from I-5 exit 14 on Rte 66 for less than a mile.
-Turn left of Dead Indian Memorial Road 722, and continue east for 6.8 miles.
-Turn left on Shale City Rd 38-2E-27, and continue north for about 4 miles.
-Turn west on BLM Rd 38-2E-9.2 and in a little less than 2 miles the road ends at the trailhead parking area.
+Turn left of Dead Indian Memorial Road 722, and continue east for 6.7 miles.
+Turn left on Shale City Rd 38-2E-27, and continue north for about 3 miles.
+Turn west on BLM Rd 38-2E-9.2, and in 1.7 miles the road ends at the trailhead parking area.

 If the Google Earth image doesn’t load properly or you lose the location, just reload the page.